-- STEP 3 Check the orientation of the search coil and shaft ensuring that the open side of the yoke faces the ground. - STEP 4 (Figure 2.2) To join the shaft to the search coil, slide the yoke into the yoke bracket on top of the coil. - STEP 5 (Figure 2.3) Insert yoke bolt through the search coil's yoke bracket and the coil yoke.
+- STEP 3 Check the orientation of the search coil and shaft ensuring that the rivets are visible on the top of the shaft. - STEP 4 (Figure 2.2).
+To join the shaft to the search coil, slide the yoke into the yoke bracket on top of the coil. - STEP 5 (Figure 2.3) Insert voke bolt through the search coil's voke bracket and the coil yoke.
 Fasten with the yoke nut provided, being careful not to damage the thread of the nut by over-tightening.
 This may need to be loosened to adjust the coil to a comfortable detecting angle.